I have celiac disease, and I find it difficult to get enough grains in my diet. Do you have any suggestions?

 |1/2 to 1 cup

 Oats may not be harmful for most people with celiac disease.
-However, oat products are frequently contaminated with wheat, so it's best to avoid oats.
-If your doctor or dietitian suggests trying oats, be sure to look for oats from a reputable gluten-free supplier.
+However, oat products are frequently contaminated with wheat.
+If your doctor or dietitian is okay with your trying oats, be sure to look for oats that are labeled gluten free.

-Most gluten-free grain products aren't supplemented with vitamins, so it's a good idea to take a vitamin supplement.
+Most gluten-free grain products aren't fortified with vitamins, so it's a good idea to take a vitamin supplement.